 - Benefit for society, human wellbeing, sustainable resource management

 - Copernicus relevance (significance of the use of sentinel satellite data for realisation)

-- Technological feasibility
+- Innovation and technological feasibility

 - User acceptance (benefits to users and/or the general public, short path to practical use)